livekit/egress/README.md

 template_base: can be used to host custom templates (default https://egress-composite.livekit.io)
 insecure: can be used to connect to an insecure websocket (default false)
 local_directory: base path where to store media files before they get uploaded to blob storage.
 This does not affect the storage path if no upload location is given.
+cpu_cost: # optionally override cpu cost estimation, used when accepting or denying requests
+  room_composite_cpu_cost: 3.0
+  web_cpu_cost: 3.0
+  track_composite_cpu_cost: 2.0
+  track_cpu_cost: 1.0
+session_limits: # optional egress duration limits - once hit, egress will end with status EGRESS_LIMIT_REACHED
+  file_output_max_duration: 1h
+  stream_output_max_duration: 90m
+  segment_output_max_duration: 3h

 # file upload config - only one of the following.
-Can be overridden
+Can be overridden per request
 s3:
-  access_key: AWS_ACCESS_KEY_ID env can be used instead
+  access_key: AWS_ACCESS_KEY_ID env or IAM role can be used instead
-  secret: AWS_SECRET_ACCESS_KEY env can be used instead
+  secret: AWS_SECRET_ACCESS_KEY env or IAM role can be used instead
-  region: AWS_DEFAULT_REGION env can be used instead
+  region: AWS_DEFAULT_REGION env or IAM role can be used instead
-  endpoint: optional custom endpoint
+  endpoint: (optional) custom endpoint
   bucket: bucket to upload files to
 azure:
   account_name: AZURE_STORAGE_ACCOUNT env can be used instead